Father sues Michigan school district for $1m after teacher cuts his daughter's hair

 And in 2019, a public elementary school in suburban Atlanta displayed several photos of black children, including girls with braids, to illustrate “inappropriate” haircuts.

-As a series of similar stories unfolded across the U.S., illustrating that certain students were targeted and penalized for adapting cultural standards that suited the way their hair naturally grew, some lawmakers felt these students needed protection from discrimination.
+As a series of similar stories unfolded across the U.S., illustrating that certain students were targeted and penalized for adapting cultural standards that suited the way their hair naturally grew, some lawmakers felt these students were in need of protection from discrimination.

 For this reason, a number of states passed laws banning discrimination based on hair styles that are commonly associated with a person's race or nationality.

-A few of the states that have implemented these laws include California, New York and New Jersey.
+A few of the states that implemented these laws include California, New York and New Jersey.

 In the case of Hoffmeyer and Jurnee, the BBC reports that no formal response has yet been filed by the defendants and there has been no public comment from the school district.